thoughtbot/bitters/README.md

 Basic style for `button` and `input[type="submit"]`.
 Button style can be changed by setting the `$button-style` variable to one of the [Bourbon](http://bourbon.io) button style [options](http://bourbon.io/docs/#buttons).

 ### Flashes
 Used for any error, warning or success messages in applications or forms.
-Specifically made for rails application notices.
+Specifically made for [Rails](http://rubyonrails.org) application notices.

-Requirements
+## Requirements
-===

 - Sass 3.0+
 - Bourbon 2.0+
 - Ruby 1.9.3+

+## The Bourbon family

+- [Bourbon](http://bourbon.io) provides Sass mixins and eliminates vendor prefixes, for faster CSS coding.
+- [Neat](http://neat.bourbon.io) provides a lightweight grid framework.
+- [Bitters](http://bitters.bourbon.io) provides basic variables and structure to a Bourbon/Neat project.
+- [Refills](http://refills.bourbon.io) provides “copy-paste” components and patterns based on Bourbon, Neat and Bitters.

-Credits
+## Credits
-===

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

 Bitters is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community).
-Tweet your questions or suggestions at [@kylefiedler](https://twitter.com/kylefiedler).
+Tweet your questions or suggestions to [@kylefiedler](https://twitter.com/kylefiedler).

-License
+## License
-===

 Bitters is Copyright © 2014 thoughtbot.
-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.txt) file.